Grace Carew Sheldon: Business founder

 In 1901, fourteen years after it was founded, the Buffalo Exchange had 500 subscribers from all over the U.S., and had to remove to a new location, an entire house being fitted up for the various departments to which the exchange was developed.
 Every sort of work that a woman could do, from weaving rag rugs to washing fine laces found customers.
 Sheldon engineered the affairs of the exchange independent of committees and without red tape.
 The consignor's fee was US$2 for a year, 10 per cent off all sales and 5 per cent off ordered work.
 Sheldon attributed the success of the exchange to the simplicity of the management, to a careful study of the talents of women who submitted their handiwork, and to allot to each consignor the work for which she was best fitted.
-She said:— "I most contributors are fine needlewomen, and most are just, prompt and agreeable to deal with.
+She said:— "most contributors are fine needlewomen, and most are just, prompt and agreeable to deal with.
 We have a great number of special workers who confine their work to our exchange.
 This makes us noted for our novelties and enables us to go to New York, Boston, Chicago, and other large cities and compete favorably with local firms.
 It also enables us to hold our customers from year to year, and thus augment our receipts.
 We make a specialty of house decorating, that is, all kinds of hangings, table, piano and mantel covers; and our Marie Stuart caps for evening and steamer wear have a national reputation.
 We can carry out any kind of work that a woman can do with promptness and perfection."